This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from remote education, whilst:

 • Praising effort and a “positive attitude” to learning, including the school values.

-Teachers will also give weekly feedback via phone calls to pupils and parents about their work and engagement.
+Teachers will also give weekly feedback via phone calls to pupils and parents about their work and engagement, where work has been shared.

 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils in the following ways: